streamgao/networkprojects/README.md

-# network projects did at ITP
+Network projects finished at ITP
 By Stream Gao